MULTIPLE SCLEROSIS (MS)

 Symptoms of Multiple Sclerosis

-• Muscle weakness or spasms
+• Muscle weakness, stiffness, or spasms

-• Chronic pain or nerve pain
+• Chronic nerve pain or electric shock sensations

-• Bladder or bowel dysfunction
+• Bladder, bowel, or sexual dysfunction

-• Depression or mood changes
+• Depression, anxiety, or mood changes

 Types of Multiple Sclerosis